-- 'Protect'

-- Tel no: 0207 404 6609;
+Tel no: 0207 404 6609;

-- Recognised Trade Union;

-- Senior LA Officer;

-- External Auditor;

-- Relevant professional bodies or regulatory organisations;

-- Solicitor.

-- 7.2.
-The manager should stress to the employee that if they choose to take a concern outside the school, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party.

-Protect is a registered charity that employees can contact for advice to assist them in raising concerns about poor practice at work.
-The charity also provides advice to employers as to the possible ways to address these concerns.
+- Recognised Trade Union; - Senior LA Officer; - External Auditor; - Relevant professional bodies or regulatory organisations; - Solicitor. - 7.2.
+The manager should stress to the employee that if s/he chooses to take a concern outside the School, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party. - Public Concern at Work is a registered charity that employees can contact for advice to assist them in raising concerns about poor practice at work.
+The charity also provides advice to employers as to the possible ways to address these concerns. - 7.3.

-7.3.
 Concerns about safeguarding practices can be raised externally using the NSPCC whistleblowing helpline.
-Employees can call 0800 028 0285 or email help@nspcc.org.uk.
+Employees can call 0800 028 0285 or email help@nspcc.org.uk